jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ReadBytesExtensions.ReadBytes(thisushort,int,int,Jcd.BitManipulation.Endian).md

 ## ReadBytesExtensions.ReadBytes(this ushort, int, int, Endian) Method

 Reads a set of bytes starting at the specified byte location within the value.
-The offsets are in LSB, this means the array will be little endian.

 ```csharp
 public static byte[] ReadBytes(this ushort value, int offset, int size, Jcd.BitManipulation.Endian endian=Jcd.BitManipulation.Endian.Little);